njordhov/react-blockstack/DEVELOPMENT.md

     npm link react-blockstack

-If `npm install` reports the module is not found, try deleting the package-lock.json or see this for other options:
+If `npm install` reports the package is not found, try deleting the package-lock.json or see this for other options:

 https://stackoverflow.com/questions/24550515/npm-after-npm-link-module-is-not-found